Bill-Gray/PDCursesMod/x11new/README.md

 -----

 When compiling your application, you need to include the \<curses.h\>
-that comes with PDCurses.
+that comes with PDCursesMod.
 You also need to link your code with libXCurses.
 You will need to link with the following libraries:

    -lX11 -lpthread